 Your internet speeds rely on a strong wireless connection, so you may have a diminished broadband connection without realizing it.
 So, if you need to extend the reliable internet connection in your home, read on to find which device is best for a strong signal.
+If you are worried about your router being compatible with your CenturyLink service, check out our best router for CenturyLink guide.

 A Wifi repeater or extender is a device that takes the broadband connection from your router and rebroadcasts it to a broader area.
 While entirely wireless repeaters exist, you’ll see better results from a wired connection over an ethernet cable.
 That said, like comparing a single or dual-band router, you can choose between single or multiple GHz bands from your WiFi internet extender.